aaleshpatil22/PySide6_Basic/README.md

-Certainly!
-Here's the updated README file with the link to your repository:

----

 # PySide6 Basic Projects

 This repository contains a collection of PySide6 code snippets and small projects showcasing various GUI elements commonly used in PySide6 applications.